amandayclee/aca-technical-2022/README.md

 Hello Everyone!
 My name is BMO.
 I’m here to provide you news and weather information.
 You can also write down to do list.
-:slack: Just check out the following instruction!
+:baby_bottle: Just check out the following instruction!
 • type word news to get today’s digest
 • type word weather to get today’s weather
 • type slash command /bmo-todo + things you wanna complete